Page loading ... Please wait.

 bibliography

-Orange and Pineapple Muffins Recipe
+Orange and Pineapple Muffins Recipe & Video

 Printer Friendly Page

-Orange Pineapple Muffins: Preheat oven to 350 degrees F (177 degrees C) and place rack in center of oven.
-Toast the pecans for 8 minutes, or until lightly browned and fragrant.
-Set aside to cool and then chop into small pieces.
+Orange Pineapple Muffins: Preheat your oven to 350 degrees F (180 degrees C) and place the oven rack in the center of your oven.
+Butter, or spray with a nonstick spray, 36 miniature muffin tins.

-Makes about 3 dozen miniature muffins
+Makes about 36 miniature muffins

 Orange Pineapple Muffins: